In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Profile posts are most useful for these scenarios:

 - Pre-call research.
 Before a sales call, pull the prospect’s recent posts to find talking points.
-If they just wrote about a challenge your product solves, that is your opening.
+If they just wrote about a challenge your product solves, that’s your opening.

 - Content-driven lead scoring.
-If a decision-maker frequently posts about topics related to your solution, they are more likely to be receptive.
-Score leads higher when their content aligns with your value proposition.
+A decision-maker who frequently posts about topics related to your solution is more likely to be receptive.
+Score leads higher when their content matches your value proposition.

 - Competitor analysis.
-Monitor what competitor executives are posting about.
-Their content themes often telegraph product direction and positioning shifts.
+Monitor what executives at competing companies are posting about.
+Their content themes often telegraph product direction and positioning shifts before anything shows up in a press release.

 cURL Example